 An AP may use an MU-BAR Trigger frame or a GCR MU-BAR Trigger frame to solicit acknowledgment frames from multiple HE STAs to which the AP has sent QoS Data frame(s) with the Ack Policy subfield equal to Block Ack or from which the AP has not received immediate acknowledgment(#11208) frames after sending QoS Data frame(s) with the Ack Policy subfield equal to HTP Ack in an HE MU PPDU.

-acknowledgment(#11208) procedure for an UL MU transmission
+Acknowledgment(#11208) procedure for an UL MU transmission

 When receiving frames from more than one STA that are part of an UL MU transmission (see 9.42.2) and that require an immediate acknowledgment(#11208) (i.e., the Ack Policy subfield of the eliciting QoS Data frame is equal to Normal Ack or Implicit Block Ack Request), an AP may send either multiple BlockAck frames (or Ack frames) in an HE MU PPDU, or a Multi-STA BlockAck frame (see 27.4 (HE acknowledgment(#11208) procedure(#13250))).
 A Multi-STA BlockAck frame may be transmitted in a non-HT PPDU, non-HT duplicate PPDU, HT PPDU, VHT PPDU, HE SU PPDU, HE ER SU PPDU and OFDMA HE MU PPDU.
 After a successful reception of an UL frame requiring acknowledgment, transmission of the DL acknowledgment(#11208) shall commence after a SIFS, without regard to the busy/idle state of the medium.
 When(#11137) an AP transmits an immediate acknowledgment(#11208) in an HE MU PPDU in response to an A-MPDU sent in an HE TB PPDU, the AP should send it within the 20 MHz channel(s) where the pre-HE modulated fields of the HE TB PPDU sent by the STA are located.
 The immediate acknowledgment(#11208) is an Ack frame, Compressed BlockAck frame or Multi-STA BlockAck frame.